awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

 ### Alerting Settings<a name="alerting-diff-settings"></a>

-Open Distro for Elasticsearch lets you modify certain alerting settings using the `_cluster/settings` API \(for example, `opendistro.alerting.monitor.max_monitors`\)\.
-On Amazon ES, you can't change these settings\.
+Open Distro for Elasticsearch lets you modify [certain alerting settings](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/settings/#alerting-settings) using the `_cluster/settings` API \(for example, `opendistro.alerting.monitor.max_monitors`\)\.
+Amazon ES uses the default values, and you can't change them\.

 You can, however, disable the alerting feature\.
 Send the following request: